 Ethier missed most of the 2016 season with a bone fracture in his leg.
 He played in just 16 games in the regular season.
 In the postseason, he batted .333 with 2 hits, including a home run, in 6 at-bats in 8 games.

-Statistics for Ethier in eleven seasons (2006-2016) in the major leagues include:
+Statistics for Ethier in twelve seasons (2006-2017) in the major leagues include:

 - 2 seasons with a batting average over .300, with a high of .308 in 2006